CMPN-CODECELL/Hacktoberfest2020/Web Development/Animation using css/README.md

+### Descriptions
-## Create any kind of animation using css and html
+Create various kinds of animation using css and html